Risk Bounds on MDL Estimators for Linear Regression Models with Application to Simple ReLU Neural Networks

-To design our two-stage code, we take an advantage of the strong bias of the eigenvalue distribution of the Fisher information matrix (FIM) of the target model, which was rigrously shown by Takeishi et al. \cite{Takeishi,TakeishiNN}.
+To design our two-stage code, we take an advantage of the strong bias of the eigenvalue distribution of the Fisher information matrix (FIM) of the target model, which was rigrously shown by Takeishi et al. \cite{Takeishi,TakeishiNN} and has been refined in this paper.
 Specifically, under certain conditions, the sum of the first $d(d+3)/2$ eigenvalues constitutes approximately 97\% or more of the total sum of $m$ eigenvalues.
 This suggests that the important directions in learning depend only on the dimension $d$ of the input, and not on $m$.
 Note that $m$ must be larger than $d(d+3)/2$ at a minimum to observe this phenomenon.
 Building upon this observation, we propose to construct a two-stage code by only considering the coding along these dominant eigenvalue directions.

 Then, by Barron and Cover's theory \cite{BC91}, we can obtain a tight upper bound on the statistical risk of our MDL estimator in this setting (Theorem \ref{thm_redbound2}).
-Note that the leading term of our risk bound is $O(d^2 \log n /n)$, independent of $m$.
+Note that the leading term of our risk bound is $O(d^2 \log n /n)$, which is independent of $m$.

 In this paper, we first review Barron and Cover's theory (Section \ref{MDLsec}).
 To facilitate the analysis, we begin by deriving a risk upper bound based on the exact eigenvalue decomposition for a general linear regression problem (Section \ref{linearmodel}).
 Following this, we derive a risk upper bound based on the approximate eigenvalue decomposition for the parameter estimation problem in simple ReLU networks (Section \ref{NNsec}).